kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

     - Analyze the accuracy of the liming belief by identifying the facts.
     - Question what you know about the situation until you are left with answers that are supported by concrete evidence.
 - **Step 3: Develop an Alternate Belief**
-    - (insert description)

 ---

 ## Learned Helplessness

-The concept of learned helpless is very similar to limiting beliefs.
+The concept of learned helplessness is very similar to limiting beliefs.
 It is based on the idea that previous experiences can limit what you think you are capable of, even when those limitaions are removed.

 <aside>